How to Make an Apple Music Artist Account, easily

 Your Music Tab

 This is just a simple place where you can see plays, radio spins, and Shazams by song.
 Nice and simple.

 Manage Administrator Access

-You can give access to your Apple Music for artists profile to others, in case you have an artist manager or label representative who wants to see your stats as well.
+You can give access to your Apple Music artist profile to others, in case you have an artist manager or label representative who wants to see your stats as well.

 All they need to do is request access and you'll be notified.

-They'll choose their roll, fill out the requested application fields, and get access!
+They'll choose their role, fill out the requested application fields, and get access!

 As an admin, you'll be in charge of reviewing additional access requests sent your way.